The changing retail leasing model

 The next scheduled tone date is less than six months away so perhaps hopes for a radical change for the 2023 revaluation are fanciful.
 Assessors would need time to undertake the pre-requisite investigation into defining turnover, suitable rental percentages and data collection methods, which ultimately brings me back to my original point that transparency needs to improve to ensure suitable turnover data is available to the market.
 Here technical innovation and closer collaboration between landlords, tenants and assessors would be necessary to make this workable.

+Change needs to happen.
 If I was a betting person I would put my money on the switch to a hotel-style traditional valuation approach being more likely than a DCF method as there is precedent using this type of approach and it represents the path of least resistance.
 However, instead of trying to second guess the way the market is moving, a better alternative might be for the RICS Valuation Professional Group to undertake a systematic exploration and evaluation of global best practice to find out how retail assets are valued in other countries with similar lease models.
 This review should set the way for acceptable revisions to the retail valuation model as well as build landlord and lender confidence in turnover deals.